 Stadio Renato Dall’Ara was built in the mid 1920s.
 It officially opened on the 29th of May 1927 with a friendly between the national teams of Italy and Spain (2-0).

-The stadium was initially called Il Littoriale and at that time could hold 50,100 spectators.
+The stadium was initially called Il Littoriale and could hold 50,100 spectators.
 It already looked very similar to today’s stadium.

 In the 1960s, plans were made for the construction of a new and larger stadium outside of the city, but these were finally abandoned.

 After the War, the stadium had already changed names to Stadio Comunale, and in 1983 it was renamed to Stadio Renato Dall’Ara in honour of a former president of the club.

-Stadio Renato Dall’Ara was selected as one of the playing venues of the 1990 World Cup, and for this got extensively refurbished and expanded.
+Stadio Renato Dall’Ara was selected as one of the playing venues of the 1990 World Cup, and for this got extensively refurbished and slightly further expanded.